SaitejaUtpala/saitejautpala.github.io/index.md

 ## About Me

 Hi!
-I am a staff research associate at University of California, Santa Barbara.
+I am a associative ML scientist at Wadhwani AI. staff research associate at University of California, Santa Barbara.
 I am also Lead Engineer/Maintainer for the Open source library <a href="https://github.com/geomstats/geomstats">Geomstats</a>.
 Before that, I worked as a software engineer at Mastercard and I completed my Masters at IIT Kanpur in Computer Science.

 ## Research Interest